dcarrillo11/PHaDA/README.md

 ## Usage

 PHaDA is structured in packages.
-There are multiple packages for each part of the analysis like `blaster.py`,`muscler.py`,etc.
-For running PHaDA, it is necessary that all packages are in the same folder or directory.
+There are multiple packages for each part of the analysis like `blaster.py`,`muscler.py`,etc. For running PHaDA, it is necessary that all packages are in the same folder or directory.
+The PROSITE files: `Prosite.dat` and `Prosite.doc` also need to be in that folder (They are included in the repository).
 The code for running PHaDA is:

 `python3 main.py query.fasta subject.fasta`